 Most anime that I’ve watched and enjoyed are series that are newer, solely because of the fact that I’m constantly in a race to watch new anime every season and older series tend to get shoved to the back, along with them having a very different feel than modern anime does.
 On top of that, genres that I enjoy such as drama, romance, and heavy plot-centric stories are much easier to find in newer anime, if only because of the sheer volume and diversity of series available.

 Because of my history with anime, my thoughts on particular themes and shows may be a bit abnormal compared to others in the community.
-Therefore, posts and analyses I write are usually based around community discussions within the medium and examining them from a viewpoint that may have yet to be considered.
-I feel that looking at an idea from a new angle helps us as viewers understand why each of us holds specific opinions and also opens the discussion to others unfamiliar with a particular topic.
+Therefore, posts and analyses I write are usually based around community discussions within the medium and examining them from a different viewpoint that most others may not consider.
+I feel that looking at an idea from a new angle helps us as anime viewers understand why we each hold our particular thoughts about a series and also opens this discussion up to others that may be unfamiliar with a particular topic as well.
 This is why many posts that I write may seem controversial, heavily opinionated, or just plain absurd, but the goal is to generate a discussion within the community and encourages others to examine ideas from different angles as well.

 Other topics I may discuss are technical aspects of presentation (translation, subtitles, video quality, ect.), subcultures and fandoms, and similar “meta” content.